horowolf/Insightchallenge/README.md

 If the shell isn't works, than enter the command with format:

-python success.py input-log.csv input-inactivity_period.txt output-file.txt
+python3 success.py input-log.csv input-inactivity_period.txt output-file.txt

 # Reference